Evenwyne/programming-univbasics-3-method-return-values/README.md

 ## Recognize the Explicit `return` Keyword

-While  JavaScript, Java and Python require _explicit return_, , Ruby _does not_.
+While  JavaScript, Java, and Python require _explicit return_, Ruby _does not_.
 Given that, why is there a `return` keyword at all?
 Rubyists typically use it to exit early from a method.